mbowen13/Chess-Opening-Memory/README.md

 Note:
 - jQuery manipulates the DOM, which does not integrate well with modern Front-end frameworks.
 Keep that in mind if you wish to extend this into an SPA
+- All data is persisted locally on the client, which is not great for data persistence.
+If you want to extend this MVP, contemplate using a BaaS like FireBase or create a backend to persist data in a database.

 image